JayBhagat18/Recipe-Management-System/README.md

 Overview
 The Recipe Management System is a web application built using Python, Flask, and MySQL.
 This platform allows users to create, edit, delete, and manage their favorite recipes.
 The application provides a user-friendly interface and RESTful APIs to interact with the MySQL database where all the recipe data is stored.

-Features
+Features:

 Create Recipes: Users can add new recipes by providing necessary details such as name, ingredients, and preparation steps.
 Edit Recipes: Existing recipes can be updated with new information or modified as per the user's needs.
 Delete Recipes: Users can remove recipes that are no longer needed.
 View Recipes: All the saved recipes can be viewed with their details.